armandmcqueen/centrality/README.md

 1. Generate OpenAPI spec for `controlplane` and save them to `common/sdks`. `cd controlplane && make gen-openapi-spec`
 2. Generate Python client for each spec

+# Conclib

+We use the pykka actor model with `conclib` extensions for lots of the Python code.
+This is partially for the good startup and cleanup behavior given an actor tree.
+If we need to use threads or processes that aren't actors they must be cleaned up by a parent actor so that `pykka.ActorRegistry.stop_all()` completely cleans up all execution.